 - In The Ultimates 2 Hawkeye shows off this ability.
 First by killing most of a SWAT team with things he finds in his kitchen.
 Then when he escapes the holding facility he tries to find a gun.
 The last panel of him before he shows up for the finale is a naked Hawkeye with his fingertips stretching toward a pistol while dozens of armored soldier with assault rifles open fire from a couple feet away.

 - Daredevil villain Bullseye is all about this trope.
-If it can be thrown or shot, he can turn it into a deadly weapon.
+If it can be thrown or shot, he probably killed a guy with it.
 This includes arrows, guns, ballpoint pens, shards of glass, bits of his own broken teeth, etc...

-- Fearless: in one of his many duels, Huo faces off against a guy wielding double broadswords, using only a short stick.
+- Fearless (2006): in one of his many duels, Huo faces off against a guy wielding double broadswords, using only a short stick.

-- Ip Man: the titular Ip Man defeats a skilled northerner (who has already beaten all of the town's masters) wielding a broadsword, while using only a feather duster.
+- Ip Man: Ip Man defeats a skilled northerner (who has already beaten all of the town's masters) wielding a broadsword, while using only a feather duster.

 - The Chronicles of Riddick: Riddick uses a teacup to kill a guy wielding a sledgehammer.
 After that, nobody wants to see what he can do with his can opener.